There is no more natural place for a museum of beer and brewing than Bamberg, and yet nowhere that needs it less.

 Finally, I sampled the Krӓusen, a seasonal offering for June, July and August.
 This bright amber beer with its huge fluffy foam is created by mixing the young Hell with the lagered Mӓrzen, delivering a refreshing mix of high carbonation and the grassy, lemon-zest bitterness of noble hops, with a soft smokiness of similar intensity as the Weizen’s.

 Every one of these beers is excellent.
 The Mӓrzen is simply sublime.
-But what else would one expect from a brewery that’s had half a century to hone its craft and perfect its ingredients?
+But what else would one expect from a brewery that’s had half a millennium to hone its craft and perfect its ingredients?

 Brӓuerei zum Spezial, Bamberg’s second most-celebrated Rauchbier producer, is within a cobbled street’s width of Schlenkerla when it comes to experience, having been documented as a brewery as early as 1536.
 Unlike its more famous neighbour, however, it barely exports a bottle beyond the Franconian border.